SERVICES:

 The combination of reduced property values and the Headlee Rollback made it difficult for cities like Ferndale to recover financially.
 Even as property values rebounded, revenue growth remained capped by the rate of inflation.
 During those recovery years, the average annual rate of inflation was only 1.67%, which slowed the recovery of the budget and forced the City to be more reliant on a Headlee override to sustain staffing and service levels.

-This proposal will expire in ten years, which will give residents another opportunity to weigh in on the service levels they desire to see in the community.
-However, it is anticipated that the City will need to reduce expenditures over these ten years as it is estimated the revenue generated will not likely keep up with inflation of costs.
+This new proposal would expire in ten years, which would give residents another opportunity to weigh in on the service levels they desire to see in the community.
+However, the actual impact of the millage over that period of time is still subject to economic uncertainty due to the impact of Headlee rollbacks.
+Service interruptions or reductions to expenditures may occur if the estimated revenue generated does not keep up with inflation of costs.
+These impacts would be communicated to the community annually as part of the regular budget cycle.

 Members of the City Manager's Office would be happy to speak with you, understand your questions, and provide unbiased information.